Introduction

 quickdeploy push

-This command is used to deploy a project to your server.
+This command uploads a source project and deploys it to your server.

 quickdeploy push